1.1 - IN THESE TERMS OF TRADE:

 No amendment or variation of the Contract is valid or binding on a party unless made in writing and signed by the Supplier and the Customer.

 (1) The Quotation is not an offer to sell but is an invitation to treat only and the Supplier reserves the right to accept or reject in its absolute discretion any orders which may be received by it.

-(2) The Customer acknowledges that the price stated in or during the time of quotation is an estimate based on rates of freight, insurance, customs duty, exchange rates, cost of materials purchased overseas, shipping expenses, wage and material costs and other factors at the time the Quotation was prepared.
+(2) The Customer acknowledges that the price stated in the Quotation is, unless expressly otherwise, an estimate based on rates of freight, insurance, customs duty, exchange rates, cost of materials purchased overseas, shipping expenses, wage and material costs and other factors at the time the Quotation was prepared.
 If the Supplier considers that it needs to adjust the quoted price in light of circumstances which it considers have affected the cost of the Goods, then at any time prior to acceptance of an order the Supplier may adjust the quoted price and such adjustments will be binding on the Customer.

 2.7 - Separate Contract for Each Shipment

-The Supplier will be entitled to deliver partial shipments unless expressly prohibited by the terms of an order, and each shipment of Goods in respect of which an invoice is raised by the Supplier will be deemed to constitute a separate contract between the parties.
+The Supplier will be entitled to deliver partial shipments unless expressly prohibited by the terms of the Goods and Service Order, and each shipment of Goods in respect of which an invoice is raised by the Supplier will be deemed to constitute a separate and entire contract between the parties.

 3. Special Conditions